-- Beginning with tax year 2019, file a new SC1040 and check the Amended Return box on page one of your return.
+- File a new SC1040 and check the Amended Return box on page one of your return.
 Complete the return as it should have been filed, including all schedules and attachments.
 Complete the Schedule AMD, Amended Return Schedule, and submit it with your amended SC1040. - The SCDOR accepts electronically-filed amended returns.
 Check with your software provider to be sure their products can file amended returns.
-If you're filing electronically, the Schedule AMD will be included as part of the electronic return process. - For tax years 2018 and before, use the SC1040X to amend your return.
-Do not use the SC1040 or the Schedule AMD.
-Mail your SC1040X to South Carolina Department of Revenue, Amended Return, PO Box 125, Columbia, SC 29214-0400.
+If you're filing electronically, the Schedule AMD will be included as part of the electronic return process.